FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 We'll build this using variables as the components would differ between local, staging, and production setups.
 We tell Django where to find our FusionAuth app, which Application Id to authenticate with, and where FusionAuth should redirect the user once login is completed.

-Now add a helper function to check if everything went okay with the users log in.
+Now add a helper function to check if everything went okay with the user's log in.
 This is the fairly complex OAuth dance that proves identity in several steps:

 ```python
 def user_login_ok(request):